ttnmapper/documentation/FAQ.md

 Did you mark your data as experimental?
 If so, the data will not show on the main map, but on a separate map containing only your experiment.
 Please disable experimental mode in the app so that you can contribute to the global map of TTN coverage.

 ## While I was measuring I saw a lot of points on the app for locations I measured, but only a few points are shown on your map.
-Did some of the data points go missing, or not upload?</h5>
+Did some of the data points go missing, or not upload?
 The most likely reason is that the GPS accuracy of your phone or device was not good enough.
 Make sure you have a location accuracy of less than 10 meters, or an HDOP of less than 2.

 Data logged to an experiment will not be displayed on the main map.
 Use the experiments section to display your experiment's data.
 Experiments have less strict location accuracy filters.